tomaskala/website/content/posts/cryptopals-set-6.md

 c := m^e mod N = m^3 mod N
 ```

 When the message is sufficiently small, cubing it won't exceed the modulus N, meaning that the modulo operation is not applied and the key isn't used at all.
 Nowadays the most common value of e is 2^16 + 1 = 65537, but historically e=3 was often used to speed up the computation.
-It isn't unsafe by itself, but when it meets the other bugs described below, it opens an attack vector.
+It isn't unsafe by itself, but when it meets the other bugs described below, it opens up an attack vector.

+## PKCS#1 v1.5 padding

 The PKCS#1 v1.5 padding algorithm (no longer recommended, but still sometimes implemented for backwards compatibility) looks like this: